storyblok/storyblok-node-client/README.md

+# NEW: Storyblok Universal JS Client: https://github.com/storyblok/storyblok-js-client

-# Official Storyblok Node.js client
+## Deprecated: Official Storyblok Node.js client

 This client will provide you some helpers for the Storyblok publishing API.